riverrun/openmaize/README.md

 is successful then the user will be given a token, which he / she can use in subsequent requests.

+There are also options to disable redirects and to use an external function in the last part of the token authentication.
+See the documentation for the Openmaize module for more details.

 There is an example of Openmaize being used with Phoenix at [Openmaize-phoenix](https://github.com/riverrun/openmaize-phoenix).